NagarjunaPitchela/NagarjunaPitchela/README.md

 - 👋 Hi, I’m Nagarjuna Reddy
 - 👀 I’m interested in programming in C and C++
-- 🌱 I’m planning to learn RUST
+- 🌱 I’m started to learn RUST
 - 💞️ I’m looking to collaborate on new learning oppurtunities in RUST

 <!---